Vinatorul/minesweeper-rs/README.md

 ## How to Play

-There are 50 bombs for the 20x20 field.
+There are up to 50 bombs for the 20x15 field.

 Controls:
 * `R` - restart